Is Robaxin (Methocarbamol) A Controlled Substance?

 Why Robaxin Is Not A Controlled Substance

-Low Potential For Abuse
+Low Potential For Misuse

 One of the hallmarks of controlled substances is their potential to be misused.
 Robaxin has a very low rate of abuse and thus does not warrant being a controlled substance.